jeffknupp/sandman/README.md

     * PATCH
     * DELETE
 * responses with appropriate `rel` links automatically
-* essentially a HATEOAS service sitting in front of your database
+* essentially a HATEOAS-based service sitting in front of your database

 *Warning: Sandman is still very much a work in progress and is not suitable for use **anywhere.** Don't use it for anything important.
 It's also often changing